palivoda/esper/README.md

 # What is ESPER?
 ESPER library takes care about your ESP8266 module setup and configuration.
-You focus on reading sensors and triggering relays and offcourse rapid logic and UI development in your Node-RED instance.
-So, ESPER take care of:
+You focus on reading sensors, triggering relays and offcourse logic and UI setup in your Node-RED instance.

+Here is full list of features done so far:
 * EEPROM configuration storage
 * Setup WifI connection on deployment (SSID, password)
 * Setup MQTT connection on deployment (host, port, user, password, retain)
 * Configure MQTT topics for data esper/feed, as well for esper/init and esper/will
 * Update firmware from URL (triggered by MQTT esper/ota message)
-* Read device config with MQTT (esper/echo message)
+* Read device config and status via MQTT message (esper/echo message)
 * Build in Timer trigger sensor readings when the board is online and ready (tictac)
 * Debug macros with printf like formatting

-Roadmap:
-* Read hardware pins via MQTT API mesages
-* Write to hardware pins via MQTT API message
-* EEPROM software encription

 All this you get by adding just a few lines in to your code template: